 General damages refer to non-financial damages such as pain and suffering and/or physical and emotional damage as a result of the personal injury.

 Special damages refer to out of pocket expenses incurred as a result the personal injury.

-Following an accident involving children *, it is important to remember that there is a certain timeframe in place within which you can bring a claim for compensation.
+Following an accident involving children *, it is important to remember that there is a certain timeframe in place within which you can bring a claim.
 This time frame is called the statute of limitations and for children, the statute of limitations 2-year time limit does not start until they turn 18.
 However, a parent or guardian can bring a claim forward as soon as the accident happens.

 It is advisable for a parent or guardian to speak with a solicitor as soon as possible after the accident to ensure the success of their claim, leaving it too late may lead to difficulties down the line.
 For example, if a person is injured as a toddler and the claim is brought forward shortly after their 18th birthday, there is a possibility that court would dismiss the claim as given how much time has passed it may be too difficult for a defendant to defend the claim made against them.

 Making a Claim on behalf of child * – Next Friend Responsibilities